Released December 16, 2022

-Version 7 is telling me it is from an unrecognized developer.
+Version 7 is telling me it is from an unrecognized developer on macOS.
 How can I install it?

 This is a bug in OS X 10.11.4 that affects prefPanes for some people.
 Please try redownloading the software as we have updated it on our server to work around this problem.
 If you are still having trouble, please download the software here: EarthDesk 7.3.1 Without Installer